-Line of Effort Create and maintain cross-program/cross s-service digital infrast ructure Recommendation Prioritize secure, iterative, collaborative development for selection and exe- cution of new software development prog rams (and software c omponents of hardware programs), especially those using commodity harc lware and Stoke haldara Book around Doopite 27, years of recommendations to ce Test Agencies dovolopmont Dacky ground for software programs.
-DoD continues to make use of bardwar proaches to development for software an d software-intensive r orograms While portions of the DoD 5000.02 Instru ctions apply to "Defen se Unique Software Intensive" programs and "Increr nentally Deployed Sol tware Inten- sive" programs, these are still waterfall pr ocesses with years be etween the cycles of deployments (instead of weeks) .
-These processes m ay be appro- priate for some (though not all) embedde d systems, but are no t the right approach for DoD-specific software runni ng on commercial har dware and Deair ad State operating systems. without outomization ) when over Desir eu State DOD makes use of commercial software (without customization) whenever tors with demonstrated ability in the imple evelopment is required software de- velopment processes (eq. agile DevOps DevSecOps) are prioritized in the selection process and a contract structure is used that enables those meth- ods to be successfully applied.
+Line ine of Effort Create and maintain cross-program/cross-service digital infrastructure Recommendation Prioritize secure, iterative, collaborative development for selection and exe- cution of new software development programs (and software components of hardware programs), especially those operating systems. using commonly hard Stake holders USD(A&S), USD(C) DOT&E, SAE, Servio re Test Agencies - ground Despite 37+ years of recommendations to development Dacky ground for software programs, DoD continues to proaches to development for software an While portions of the DoD 5000.02 Instru Software Intensive" programs and "Increr sive" programs, these are still waterfall pr , , , cycles of deployments (instead of weeks) - priate for some (though not all) embedde approach for DoD-specific software runni operating systems.
+Desir ed State DoD makes use of commercial software without customization) whenever possible.
+When DoD-specific software development is required, contrac- tors with demonstrated ability in the implementation of modern software de- velopment processes (eg, agile, DevOps , DevSecOps) are pric pritized in the selection process and a contract structure ods to be successfully applied.
 For those applications for which hardware and software development are closely coupled, modern methods are still used as appropriate, especially in terms of information assurance testing.
-Cong ressional Congress should review metrics for performance on software (and soft- Role ware-intensive) programs with the expectation that modern methods of soliware able to deliver soliware to the field quickly, provide rapid and con- track metrics for speed and cycle time co prectness and securi ting, and tv Dr aft Implementation Plan Lead Stakeholders Target Date B4.1 Establish me trics for evaluation of software development USD(A&S) with TBD Q3 FY19 environments s, following DSB 2018 recommendations on software facto ors and DIB "Development Environment" and B/ 2 Aglie BS De rector Concept Papers 03 EV19 D4.2 DoD's default t software development approach is secure.
-000(A00) QUITIB iterative, mod lular, and collaborative B4.3 Update DoDI 5000.02 and 5000.75 to specify DoD's de- USD(A&S) Q1 FY20 fault software e development approach is secure, iterative, R4 4 Lindate cours collaborative 02 EV20 04.4 specify DoD's s default SW development approach is se- cure, iterative e, modular, and collaborative
+Cong ressional Congress should review metrics for performance on software (and soft- Role ware-intensive) programs with the expectation that modern methods of software able to deliver software to the field quickly, provide rapid and con- tinuous updates of capability, perform extensive automated testing, and track metrics for speed and cycle time, co aft Implementation Plan Lead Stakeholders Target Date B4.1 trics for evaluation of software development USD(A&S) with TBD Q3 FY19 s, following DSB 2018 recommendations on ors and DIB "Development Environment" and tector" Concept Papers /e-Type Memorandum (DTM) to specify USD(A&S) Q3 FY19 07.2 t software development approach is secure, 000(700) 301113 iterative, modular, and collaborative B4.3 5000.02 and 5000.75 to specify DoD's de- USD(A&S) Q1 FY20 fault software development approach is secure, iterative, modular, and collaborative eware at Defense Acquisition University to USD(A&S) Q2 FY20 s default SW development approach is se- cure, iterative, modular, and collaborative

-10C Adopt a DevOps culture for software systems.
-D&D Require developers to meet with end users, then start small and iterate to quickly deliver useful code
+10C Adopt a DevOps culture for software systems. s D&D Require developers to meet with end users, then start small and iterate to quickly deliver useful code